 Collagens type I, III, IV and VI

 All these connective proteins (collagen, elastin, fibrillin, fibronectin etc) are secreted by fibroblasts, i.e. what people call “collagen cells”.
-Some of proteins are secreted to a lesser extent by other cells, including adipocytes (fat cells).
+Some of these proteins are secreted to a lesser extent by other cells, including adipocytes (fat cells).

 There is not just one collagen but a good 28 of them.
 Most collagen fibres comprise several collagen types with different collagen types being found in different tissues.
-However, collagen type I is the most common in the body: 90% of all collagens in the human body are type I.

 Skin is specifically rich in collagen type I (hard collagen) and collagen type III (soft collagen) but some parts of the skin may be rich in collagen type IV (e.g. the dermal-epidermal junction).